StegSchreck/AngularCV/README.md

 This project serves the purpose of having a simple, self-hosted online-CV outside of LinkedIn, Xing, etc.

-For a live demo, you can visit [cv.schreck.berlin](http://cv.schreck.berlin).
+For a live demo, you can visit [cv.schreck.berlin](http://cv.schreck.berlin), for which this project was created initially.

 ## Third party stuff